MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Azure SQL and Microsoft SQL Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot."
+description: "Set up the Azure SQL and Microsoft SQL Microsoft Graph connectors for Microsoft Search and Microsoft 365 Copilot."
 ---
 # Azure SQL and Microsoft SQL Server Microsoft Graph connectors

-The Microsoft SQL Server or Azure SQL Microsoft Graph connector allows your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
+The Microsoft SQL Server or Azure SQL Microsoft Graph connectors allow your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
 The connector indexes specified content in Microsoft Search and Microsoft 365 Copilot.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

-> [!NOTE]
-> Read the [**Setup your Microsoft Graph connector**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors an Azure SQL or a Microsoft SQL server connector.
-It supplements the general setup process and shows instructions that apply only for the Azure SQL and Microsoft SQL server connectors.
-This article also includes information about [Limitations](#limitations) for both connectors.
+This article is for anyone who configures, runs, and monitors an Azure SQL or a Microsoft SQL server Microsoft Graph connector.
+It supplements the general setup process and shows instructions that apply only to the Azure SQL and Microsoft SQL Server Microsoft Graph connectors.
+It also includes information about [Limitations](#limitations) for both connectors.

 ## Before you get started

-### Install the Microsoft Graph connector agent (required for on-premises Microsoft SQL Server connector only)
+### Install the Microsoft Graph connector agent (required for on-premises Microsoft SQL Server Microsoft Graph connector only)

 In order to access your on-premises third-party data, you must install and configure the connector agent.
-See [Install the Microsoft Graph connector agent](graph-connector-agent.md) to learn more.
+For more information, see [Install the Microsoft Graph connector agent](graph-connector-agent.md).

 >[!NOTE]
 >If you use Windows authentication while configuring the Microsoft SQL Server connector, the user with which you are trying to sign in needs to have interactive login rights to the machine where the connector agent is installed.
-Refer to the documentation about [login policy management](/windows/security/threat-protection/security-policy-settings/allow-log-on-locally#policy-management) to check login rights.
+For more information, see [login policy management](/windows/security/threat-protection/security-policy-settings/allow-log-on-locally#policy-management).

 ## Step 1: Add a connector in the Microsoft 365 admin center